Tips to Partially Withdraw Your Pension Fund (NPS): What You Need to Know

 • Higher Education of Children: For the higher education of your children, including legally adopted children.

-• Marriage of Children: For the marriage expenses of your children, including legally adopted children.
+• Marriage of Children: For your children’s wedding expenses, including legally adopted children.

 • Treatment of Critical Illnesses: For medical expenses related to specific critical illnesses suffered by you, your legally wedded spouse, children (including adopted), or dependent parents.
 The PFRDA provides a detailed list of covered illnesses, including but not limited to cancer, kidney failure, major organ transplant, stroke, heart valve surgery, and paralysis.